Ghriba synagogue bombing: Bombing

 Although the explosion was initially called an accident, as Tunisia, France, and Germany investigated, it became clear that it was a deliberate attack.
-A 24-year-old man named Niser bin Muhammad Nasr Nawar was the suicide bomber, who carried out the attack with the aid of a relative.
+Following the blast, Tunisian officials identified his remains through dental records.
+24-year-old man Nawar was identified as the suicide bomber who carried out the attack with the aid of a relative.

 Al-Qaeda later claimed responsibility for the attack. which was reportedly organized by Khalid Sheikh Mohammed and Saad bin Laden.
 However, Saad's family denied he was involved in the attack.

+Arrests

 In March 2003, five people were arrested in Spain in connection with the attack.
 On May 10, 2006, two of them, Spanish businessman Enrique Cerda and Pakistani national Ahmed Rukhsar, were sentenced to five years in prison for collaborating with a terrorist group.
 In June 2003, a German man named Christian Ganczarski was arrested at the Charles de Gaulle airport in Paris in connection with the bombing.
 He was arrested by a joint intelligence operation, in the frame of Alliance Base, which is located in Paris, and transferred to Fresnes Prison in Paris.
 In February 2009, Ganczarski was sentenced to 18 years in prison for the bombing.

+Aftermath

+Then Tunisian president Zine El Abidine Ben Ali replaced both ministers in charge of internal security two weeks after the attack, having Hedi M'henni replace Abdallah Kaabi as Minister of the Interior, and Mohamed Hedi ben Hassine replace Mohamed Ali Ganzaoui as head of National Security.